Nunc pro tunc

-Nunc pro tunc (English translation: "now for then") is a Latin expression legal term originating in Great Britain, now in common use in other countries.
+Nunc pro tunc (English translation: "now for then") is a Latin expression legal term originating in England, now in common use in other countries.
 In general, a ruling nunc pro tunc applies retroactively to correct an earlier ruling.

 Legal definition

 Nunc pro tunc may apply when "a judgment is entered, or document enrolled, so as to have the same legal force and effect as if it had been entered or enrolled on an earlier day".
 That type of order originated from the Court of Chancery from 1388.
 In 1805, Lord Chancellor Lord Eldon, said, "The Court will enter a Decree nunc pro tunc, if satisfied from its own official documents, that it is only doing now what it would have done then".

 Nunc pro tunc may apply also to acts that are allowed after the legally-allotted time to do them has passed.
 For example, in the probate of an estate, if property, such as lands, mineral interests, etc., are discovered after the final decree or order, a nunc pro tunc order may include the discovered lands or assets into the estate and clarify how they were meant to be distributed.
 Also, when a court clerk makes a clerical error or a mistake on the public record, a nunc pro tunc order may correct the record for the accurate reflection of judicial proceedings and agreements that were reached between parties.